orangemug/git-deploy/docs/quick-start.md

 **Note:** More info can be found <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>

-The `-f` in the path to output the deploy key.
+The `-f` is the path to output the deploy key.
+This will output the keys to the local directory.

 ## git-deploy config